-The Employment and Training Administration (ETA) and other data producers have created a series of podcast guides and brief webinars to help you identify and use labor force, industry, demographic and economic statistics.
+The Employment and Training Administration (ETA) and other data producers have created a series of podcast guides and brief tutorials to help you identify and use labor force, industry, demographic and economic statistics.

 They should prove helpful for a broad variety of audiences and purposes, including grant applications, targeting growing industries and occupations, pinpointing labor market hardship, state and regional planning, and assessing program effectiveness.